 This page contains general information about building consents along with advice about whether a consent is needed or not.

 Building consents are issued under the Building Act 2004 and confirm that plans and specifications for proposed building work meet the requirements of the New Zealand Building Code.
-A building consent ensures that any building work is safe, durable and does not endanger health of property owners and users.
-It can only be issued in advance of any work taking place.
+A building consent ensures that any building work is safe, durable and does not endanger health of property owners and neighbouring property.
+A building consent can only be issued in advance of any work taking place.

 You may also need a resource consent if your project has an impact on the environment.
 For more information, follow the link below.